 Safety for workers around operating forklifts is a critical consideration in today’s workplaces.
-Forklift and warehouse safety barrier and guardrails are used to provide pedestrians with physically separated walkways and safety work zones.
+Forklift and warehouse safety barrier, guardrails and bollards are used to provide pedestrians with physically separated walkways and safety work zones.

 Sitecraft also provides, customised safety and security solutions for sale, Australia wide.
 Our safety and security products include crowd and pedestrian control barriers, expanding/expandable barriers, safety guarding and fencing, bollards, speed humps, and convex mirrors.

 One of the biggest dangers in workplaces is forklifts.
 Warehouse safety barrier systems are a widely used solution to this potential hazard.